Wham! and Chris Martin Pay Tribute to George Michael: Watch

 George Michael’s Wham! bandmates gave a touching speech about the late musician and Chris Martin covered one of his songs at the Brit Awards at London’s O2 arena on Wednesday, February 22.
-Watch the performance the video above.
+Watch the performance in the video above.

-Andrew Ridgeley and the British pop duo’s longtime backup vocalists Pepsi & Shirlie (real names Helen DeMacque and Shirlie Holliman) took the stage to remember their friend after Michael passed away in his sleep at age 53 on December 25.
+Andrew Ridgeley and the British pop duo’s longtime backup vocalists Pepsi & Shirlie (real names: Helen DeMacque and Shirlie Holliman) took the stage to remember their friend.
+Michael passed away in his sleep at age 53 on December 25.

 “On Christmas Day 2016, the greatest singer-songwriter of his generation, an icon of his era and my beloved friend, George Michael, was lost,” Ridgeley said in his first public comments about Michael’s death.
 “A supernova in a firmament of shining stars had been extinguished, and it felt like the sky had fallen in.
 It started out ordinarily enough: In 1975, we were two boys that happened to share a mutual sense of humor, a love of life-affirming music, the records and artists it gave birth to and a shared sense that we understood it.”